 The dish and word originate from Hungary.
 Gulyá means the herd of cattle, of which a Goulash was derived.
-The meat preparation that the shepherds boiled in Hungarian countryside is called gulyás hús.
+The meat preparation that the shepherds boiled in the Hungarian countryside is called gulyás hús.
 The proper translation would be the shepherd’s meat dish.

 This word came to Vienna via Bratislava at the beginning of the 19th century.
 That is why in the early Viennese cookbooks the Hungarian Goulash and the Gollasch (later Gulasch) are distinguished.
 This is not just about the linguistic distinction, but primarily about the preparation method.
 The Hungarian Goulash does not at all imply what the Austrians call Gulasch.
 Interestingly, Hungarian Gulyás soup is served in a deep plate and eaten with a spoon.
 On the other side, Austrians serve it as the main dish and it’s eaten with a fork.
 In Hungary, they use not only beef but also veal and pork.
-The meat is first sautéd and then cooked in its own juice or some water.
+The meat is the first sautéd and then cooked in its own juice or some water.
 If the cream is added, then it’s brought to another level.

 The Goulash fear